How I rate entertainment in my reviews…

-A Smiley represents a handsqueeze moment usually when the plot is getting really tense and you may need to grab your cinema partners hand because it’s getting too much and you can’t stand the tension any more.. eg Tom Cruise’s Mission Impossible film series (1996-) or The Martian (2015).
+A Smiley represents a handsqueeze moment usually when the plot is getting really tense and you may need to grab your cinema partners hand – even if you don’t know them that well – because it’s getting too much and you can’t stand the tension anymore.. eg Tom Cruise’s Mission Impossible film series (1996-) or The Martian (2015).

-Frownie (is that a word ?) is a weeper moment when even the most cynical viewer will find themselves gulping back the tears or reaching for a hankie.
+Frownie (is that a word ?) is a weeper moment when even the most cynical viewer will find themselves gulping back the tears or reaching for a hankie to sob into.
 When it comes to romance, for me it doesn’t (always) occur in relation to more predictable bodice rippers or romantic comedies.
 It’s more likely just when there is unexpected romance such as in most other superhero movies or non-predictable romance such as in Love & Mercy (2014).